 On Her Own

-Lillian Gilbreth continued the consulting firm, but turned her attention to housework and home management, where she thought she had the best chance of success on her own.
-She did marketing and management research for Johnson & Johnson and Macy’s, consulted with Katharine Gibbs and helped IBM develop an exhibit for the 1933 Chicago World’s Fair.
+Lillian Gilbreth continued the consulting firm, but turned her attention to housework and home management.
+She thought that gave her the best chance of success on her own.
+She did marketing and management research for Johnson & Johnson and Macy’s.
+And she consulted with Katharine Gibbs and helped IBM develop an exhibit for the 1933 Chicago World’s Fair.

-She is credited with developing the modern kitchen, conceiving the ‘work triangle’ and inventing the foot pedal trash can, refrigerator door shelves and wall light switches.
+She is credited with developing the modern kitchen, conceiving the ‘work triangle.’
+She also invented the foot pedal trash can, refrigerator door shelves and wall light switches.

-Lillian Gilbreth was also a visiting professor at Purdue and the University of Wisconsin, and she lectured at many other colleges.
+On top of all that, Lillian Gilbreth was a visiting professor at Purdue and the University of Wisconsin.
+She lectured at many other colleges.
 At the age of 86 she became resident lecturer at the Massachusetts Institute of Technology.

-Cheaper By The Dozen became a best-seller and is still in print.
-It was made into a film, a stage play and a musical.
+Cheaper By The Dozen, still in print, made the best-seller list.
+It was also made into a film, a stage play and a musical.

-You can still see the New England Butt Company building at 304 Pearl St., where the Gilbreths pioneered the first process flow charts and micromotion studies, or Brown University, where Lillian obtained her PhD in Applied Management.
+You can still see the New England Butt Company building at 304 Pearl St., where the Gilbreths pioneered the first process flow charts and micromotion studies.
+At Brown University, Lillian obtained her PhD in Applied Management.
 The family lived a half block from Brown, first at 71, then at 77 Brown Street.
 The Gilbreths’ Nantucket cottage, which had two buglights on the property, was on the extension of Hulbert Avenue behind the Jetties Beach tennis courts.
+This story was updated in 2021.